jllorente/RealmGateway/README.md

 tc qdisc del    dev eth0 root
 ```

-- Increase the qlen size of your virtual adaptors.
-We have witnessed how veth pairs with qlen=1000 have resulted in packet loss when testing >2000 new TCP connections per second.
-Experimentally we have used the value qlen=25000.
+- Increase the txqueuelen size of your virtual adaptors.
+We have witnessed how veth pairs with txqueuelen=1000 have resulted in packet loss when testing >2000 new TCP connections per second.
+Experimentally we have used the value txqueuelen=25000.
 ```
-ip link set dev eth0 qlen 25000
+ip link set dev eth0 txqueuelen 25000
 ```